tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 5 Tue 6/10/25
-We continue the ToDoList demo and explore ways to access state of parent and/or child components We also look closely at the Javascript needed to implement this app.
+We continue a ToDoList demo and explore ways to access state of parent and/or child components We also look closely at the Javascript needed to implement this app.
 We have every synchronous student give a short description of their idea for their final app, and a quick demo of what they have now.